bleakview/awsaicurrentreader/README.md

-# awscontest
-This is for AWS hackster contest.
+# AWS AI Current Reader

 # WARNING
 You have to cut the protective cover of wires for current measurement.
 It might be dangerous to do so.
 Please think before acting.